-Judy is director of content marketing for Finance at SAP.
+Judy Cubiss is Global Marketing Lead for Industrial Machinery and Components and Automotive at SAP.
 She has worked in the software industry for over 20 years in a variety of roles, including consulting, product management, solution management, and content marketing in both Europe and the United States.

 About Ginger Shimp